Master Gardener at Greenbank Farm.

 Children's garden.

-Volunteers at the Lord’s Garden in Oak Harbor and Coupeville Community Garden help grow fresh, healthy vegetables for low-income seniors, homeless and abused women and children and others in need.
-Master Gardener Volunteers also help maintain vegetable gardens at NASWI and Olympic View and Crescent Harbor Elementary schools through the SNAP-Ed program, helping kids learn the joys of growing their own healthy food.
+Volunteers at the Lord’s Garden in Oak Harbor and Coupeville Community Garden help grow fresh, healthy vegetables for low-income seniors, homeless and abused women and children and others who experience food insecurity.
+Master Gardener Volunteers also help maintain vegetable gardens at NASWI and Olympic View and Crescent Harbor Elementary schools through the SNAP-Ed program, helping kids learn how fun it is to grow their own healthy food.

 Gardening Seminars